gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-implementation-android8.markdown

 [Android Fingerprint Framework (2)](https://gangdong.github.io/daviddong.github.io/android/fingerprint/2019/10/03/Fingerprint-framework02.html)
 [Android Fingerprint Framework (3)](https://gangdong.github.io/daviddong.github.io/android/fingerprint/2019/10/03/Fingerprint-framework03.html)<br>
 we have learned the fingerprint framework on the android, here give a short summary for anyone who has not read these articles yet. <br>
+This diagram is the fingerprint framework on the android platform, I have presented in other article and copied here.

 ![framework](https://gangdong.github.io/daviddong.github.io/assets/image/android-fingerprint-framework-framework.png)

 The fingerprint application will start the work flow and this is the fingerprint management entry defined by Android system layer.
+In the framework internal, some task will be done to handler the request from application.

 1. init.rc starts up the Fingerprintd process during the system boot up.Fingerpringd then register Ifingerprintdaemon remote service to servcemanager.
 2. System server will start fingerprint system service fingerprintservice.<br>